 How do we use and disclose personal information?

 We use and disclose client personal information only for the purposes for which the information was collected, except as authorized by law.
-For example, we may use client contact information to deliver our services.
+For example, we use client and guest information to deliver our services.
+Often the delivery of these services includes the processing of images and guest/client information by 3rd parties outside of Canada with which we contract and whose software we utilize.
 The law also allows us to use that contact information for the purpose of collecting a debt owed to our organization, should that be necessary.

 If we wish to use or disclose your personal information for any new business purpose, we will ask for your consent.
-Otherwise, we will not disclose your personal information to 3rd parties without your consent.
+We will not sell your personal information to 3rd parties.